arpitjngithub/DeepLabv3/README.md

-# DeepLabV3 for Semantic Segmentation
+DeepLabV3 for Semantic Segmentation
-This repository implements the DeepLabV3 model for semantic segmentation, using a training approach involving image patching and selective patch removal based on mask content.
-This method has led to significant accuracy improvements.
+This repository presents an implementation of the DeepLabV3 model for semantic segmentation.
+The training process incorporates image patching and selective removal of uninformative patches, enhancing segmentation accuracy.

-## Training Approach
+Training Strategy
-We padded images to ensure divisibility by 224 (e.g., from 1024x1360 to 1024x1560) and implemented a strategy to remove patches with masks labeled only 0 during training.
-This focused the model on more informative regions, resulting in a notable accuracy improvement from 39% to 49%.
+To optimize performance, images were padded to ensure dimensions divisible by 224 (e.g., 1024x1360 padded to 1024x1560).
+During training, patches containing only mask label 0 were removed, concentrating the model's focus on more relevant regions.
+This approach led to a significant accuracy improvement from 39% to 49%.

-## Results
+Results
-After training, our DeepLabV3 model achieved a validation accuracy of 39% on the test dataset.
-Loss curves and other metrics are visualized in the results/ directory.
+Post-training, the DeepLabV3 model achieved a validation accuracy of 49% on the test dataset.
+Detailed visualizations of loss curves and other metrics can be found in the results/ directory.

-## Contact
-For questions or collaborations, feel free to reach out at suraj.prasad@iitb.ac.i.